 - Training and Development Opportunities

 For this post, the normal working week is a five-day week, Monday to Friday.
 The normal working day will be 09.00 to 17.00.
-However, flexibility will be required to work outside of normal working hours when necessary.
+However, some flexibility will be expected as the need to participate in fundraising events or wider museum activities will arise.

 How to Apply

-Interviews for the role will take place on 07/01/2026.
+Interviews for the role will take place week commencing 04/05/2026.
 Candidates who have been shortlisted for interview will be contacted after the closing date.
 Due to the large number of applications we receive, it will not be possible to contact or give feedback to candidates who have not been shortlisted for interview.

 Start date: As soon as possible